 I’ve been using git as my favorite version control tool for quite a while now.
-One of its numerous distinguishing features is an optional component called git-svn, which serves as a bi-directional “bridge” that enables native git repositories to interact with a Subversion repository, performing all the normal operations you would need to use svn for.
-In other words, since you can checkout, commit to, and query the logs of Subversion repositories (among other things) using git-svn, git can serve as your all-in-one Subversion client.
+One of its numerous distinguishing features is an optional component called git-svn, which serves as a bi-directional “bridge” that enables native git repositories to interact with a Subversion repository, performing all the normal operations you would need to use svn

 One reason why you might use git-svn because your project actually resides in a Subversion repository and other people need to access it using Subversion-only tools.
-Another might be because you have multiple projects, some that use git and others that use Subversion, and you’re tired of switching between svn and git commands—like me.
-For us, it’s far easier to simply use git as a Subversion client and never have to call svn directly.
+Another might be because you have multiple projects, some that use git and others that use Subversion, and you’re tired of switching between svn

 As an important aside, please note that I would strongly discourage people who are new to git from learning about it by using git-svn.
 Although you may think that moving to git from Subversion would be eased by using the git-svn bridge, I really don’t think that’s the case.
 You’re much, much better off simply using git by itself right off the bat, and you can do this even if your fellow committers are using subversion.